DBraun/DawDreamer/README.md

 ### Windows

-I've tested with Visual Studio 2019 and VS2019 Build Tools (v142).
+DawDreamer has been tested with Visual Studio 2019 and VS2019 Build Tools (v142).

 On Windows, the JUCE project makes several assumptions about having a Python 3.8 virtual environment located at `C:/Python38dawdreamer`.
 You can use a different virtual environment as long as you modify all references in `DawDreamer.jucer`, which is actually a text file.